top of page

 Stability Made Simple

 Maintaining salinity doesn’t need to be stressful, especially with a tank built for managing it.
 Thanks to the evaporation-control lids and filtration included with every PNW Custom aquarium, your desktop reef is already set up for long-term success.
-Manual top-offs are easy, fast, and totally manageable, and if you ever want automation, our ATO + ATO Reservoir give you an optional upgrade path.
-Stable salinity = stable reef.
-And with a routine, your tiny tank will stay thriving, colorful, and happy for years.
+Manual top-offs are easy, fast, and totally manageable.
+If you ever want automation, our ATO + ATO Reservoir provide an optional upgrade path.